 - Finally, much is lost in the typed word.
 People do not sense your humor, they will not get the inside jokes, and it will be impossible to grasp the backstory of a dialogue to which you are not a party.

 I’ve made some Social Media mistakes, beyond a doubt.
 I have, with the greatest of intentions, tried to give advice drawn from my experiences, I have tried to steer kids away from trouble with my subtle suggestions to remove ‘this post’ or delete ‘that picture,’ and I admit to thinking I am a lot funnier than I really am sometimes.
 I have regrets.
 With my missteps, what has always caused me the most heartache is when I discovered that I unintentionally hurt someone’s feelings.
 There is no opinion, no Tweet and no disagreement strong enough to make me want to carve someone up just so I can make My Statement.
 I’ve also never called anyone ugly names, criticized their core beliefs or demanded a call-to-action from them publicly.
+I never get personal and I never take a hurtful low blow just to win.

 Here is my opinion on what’s going on in the news, if anyone cares: